chrift/nestob/README.md

     //Get nested object properties without having to worry about whether the objects exist
     //Pass in a default value to be returned if desired console.log(newNested.getNested('generic.yoghurt.asguard', 'autodrome'));

-    console.log(newNested.getNested(['chosp', 'umbridge', 'dollar'], 'symbols'));
+    //You can also pass in an array containing the object keys console.log(newNested.getNested(['chosp', 'umbridge', 'dollar'], 'symbols'));

-    //You can also use nestob to modify object not created using nestob var normalObj = {};
+    //You can also use nestob to modify objects not created using nestob var normalObj = {};

     nestob.setNested(normalObj, 'running.out.of', 'words');

     console.log(normalObj);

+    console.log(nestob.getNested(normalObj, 'random.things', 'indigo'));
-    console.log(nestob.getNested(normalObj, 'random.things', 'indigo'), nestob.getNested(normalObj, 'improbable.apricots'));
+    console.log(nestob.getNested(normalObj, 'improbable.apricots'));